curriculr/curriculr.github.io/_docs/installation.md

 rake secret
 {% endhighlight %}

-These keys differ from one enrnironment to another.
+These keys differ from one environment to another.

 ### Mailer settings
 {% highlight yaml %}